 If you have diabetes, a diabetes specialist nurse can make sure that you know how to:

-- Plan meals (a dietician can help with this also).
+- Plan meals (a dietitian can help with this also).
 Diet is extremely important in minimising swings in blood glucose levels.

 - Recognise and know how to treat both high and low blood sugar